Skip to content

 There may also be unique perks, such as the ability to lock in your rate so it’s no longer adjustable.

 Though the way things are going, HELOC rates might have already peaked in 2023.
-And could be slated to fall this year as the Fed stops raising rates and pivots to lower them.
+And could be slated to fall even more this year as the Fed continues to lower its own lending rate.

 Either way, be sure to exhaust all your options in your HELOC search to ensure you don’t miss out on a better deal.